spacetelescope/slitlessutils/docs/sources.rst

 Source (`~slitlessutils.sources.Source()`)
 ------------------------------------------

 A :term:`source` is defined as a single region on the sky that will be considered for processing by the :doc:`modules <modules>`.
-A source can only be instantiated from two-dimensional images that describe the :term:`direct image<direct imaging>` and :term:`segmentation map`.
+A source is only instantiated from two-dimensional images that represent  the :term:`direct image<direct imaging>` and :term:`segmentation map` (see :numref:`segmapexample` below).
 The segmentation map describes the direct-image pixels that belong to the source, and so in the most basic terms, a source is the set of direct-image pixels:

 .. math::
 	\mathbb{S} = \left\{(x_1, y_1), (x_2,y_2), (x_3, y_3), ..., (x_n, y_n)\right\}